DrNoLife/Tevuna-Reddit/README.md

 https://github.com/DrNoLife/Tevuna-Reddit/assets/17468135/e1548887-8b7d-4b3a-a2c7-5dcd88f653b7

+***Note**: Usernames used in the showcase are found at random.
+I visited a random post I saw on `r/Denmark` and just used the first name I found.*

 ### APIs

 In Tevuna Reddit there are 2 APIs included.
 One for retrieving the graphical overview of a user, and one for retrieving the bias report.
 Here's an overview of each: